 - Churn likelihood

-With this kind of accurate, real-time data about your customers’ behavior and demographics, can have a tremendous impact on the success of your marketing efforts & operational efficiencies efforts.
+As a result, this kind of accurate, real-time data about your customers’ behavior and demographics, can have a tremendous impact on the success of your marketing efforts & operational efficiencies efforts.

 Collect Valuable Location Analytics Metrics

-Over time, you can build a customer list of countless thousands of customer profiles.
+In time, you can build a customer list of countless thousands of customer profiles.

 What’s more, you can sort and filter into individual lists based upon certain metrics or demographics, including: